nniphadk/nniphadk/README.md

 - 👋 Hi, I’m Neha @nniphadk
-- 👀 I’m interested in all things data (frontend and backend)
+- 👀 I’m interested in all things data
-- 🌱 I’m currently working at Old Dominion University as a Data Analyst (Info Tech Specialist II)
+- 🌱 I’m currently working at Old Dominion University as a Data Analyst Manager
-- 💞️ I’m looking to collaborate on dashboards, visualizations, building data warehouses
 - 📫 You can reach me via email nniphadk@odu.edu

 <!---